agapas/render-selected-frames/README.md

 ### Installing

-* go to: File/User Preferences/Add-ons and click 'Install Add-on from File...'
+* go to: Edit/Preferences/Add-ons and click 'Install Add-on'
-* select the ZIP you downloaded and click 'Install Add-on from File...'
+* select the ZIP you downloaded and click button 'Install Add-on'
 * enable the addon
-* save user settings to keep addon enabled over multiple blender sessions
+* save preferences to keep addon enabled over multiple blender sessions

 ## License